HumanCellAtlas/dcp-monitoring/README.md

 Further, this repository templates all of this configuration usint [terraform](https://www.terraform.io/) and [`fogg`](https://github.com/chanzuckerberg/fogg) to generalize this configuration for multiple clouds (AWS, GCP) and deployment environments (`dev`, `integration`, `staging`, and `prod`).

+## Design

+`dcp-monitoring` defines terraform modules that are templated on two dimensions: cloud accounts and environments.

+`./fogg.json` defines which modules are deployed to which environments.

 ## Development

 ### Developing or changing a new module